jkrejcha/EBToolkit/README.md

 ##Planned Features

-- **EarthBound Live**, which is a feature that uses the ability to view and modify the game's memory to
+- **EarthBound Live**, which is a feature that uses the ability to view and modify the game's memory to provide functions to make decisions or provide alternate ways of gameplay.

+- **Save Editor**, which modifies (and possibly creates?) save games to be used.

 ##Documentation